near/docs/docs/roles/developer/contracts/shell.md

 }
 ```

 If the account has a contract deployed to it, you will see a different `code_hash` that represents the sha256 digest of the contract Wasm code encoded as base58.
-See the file `bin/wasm-to-codehash` in this repository for Python code that calculates the code_hash given a path to a compiled contract file.

 ```js
 {